dougeby/IntuneDocs/intune/apps-add.md

 - All app installation files must be in the same folder.
 - The maximum file size for any file that you upload is 2 GB.

-## How to create and edit categories for apps
+## Create and edit categories for apps

 App categories can be used to help you sort apps to make them easier for users to find in the company portal.
 You can assign one or more categories to an app, for example, *Developer apps* or *Communication apps*.